orbitalquark/textadept/doc/09_Themes.md

 &nbsp;&nbsp;
 ![Term Theme](images/termtheme.png)

 Each theme is a single Lua file.
-It is recommended to put custom or downloaded themes in your *~/.textadept/themes/* directory so they will not be overwritten when you update Textadept.
+Putting custom or downloaded themes in your *~/.textadept/themes/* directory prevents you from overwriting them when you update Textadept.
 Also, themes in that directory override any themes in Textadept's *themes/* directory.
-This means that if you have your own *light* theme, it will be loaded instead of the one that comes with Textadept.
+This means that if you have your own *light* theme, Textadept loads that one instead of its own.

 Themes contain color definitions and definitions for how to highlight (or "style") syntactic elements like comments, strings, and keywords in programming